TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 ### Cleaning Up Our First Draft

-While this works, it’s a bit clunky and doesn’t allow for us to easily modify it in the future if we want to add cases other than being a multiple of 3 or 5.
-I hadn’t quite realized this until I went looking for more information on this problem and found a video by Tom Scott.
+While this works, it's a bit clunky and doesn't allow for us to easily modify it in the future if we want to add cases other than being a multiple of 3 or 5.
+I hadn't quite realized this until I went looking for more information on this problem and found a video by Tom Scott.
 He pointed out that you could easily account for future adjustments by combining the output as a single variable for each number.